n8harris/availability-setter/README.md

 # Availability Setter
-Slash command for setting team member availability in the office
+Slack Slash Command Integration using AWS Lambda and AWS API Gateway for setting team member availability in the office.
+To update this lambda function run `npm run update`